wierkstudio/envpress/README.md

 # EnvPress

-A PHP package streamlining the configuration of modern and secure WordPress instances using environment variables.
+A PHP package streamlining the configuration of modern and secure WordPress instances using a standard set of environment variables.

 ## Motivation